zentol/incubator-flink/docs/python_programming_guide.md

 a map transformation looks like this:

 {% highlight python %}
-data.map(lambda x: x*2, Types.INT)
+data.map(lambda x: x*2, INT)
 {% endhighlight %}

-This will create a new DataSet by doubles every value in the original DataSet.
+This will create a new DataSet by doubling every value in the original DataSet.
 For more information and a list of all the transformations, please refer to [Transformations](#transformations).